This article is part of a series on elderly care. The series provides important information about caregiving practices.

 For caregivers unsure about committing to the purchase of a hardware camera, try out AlfredCamera on an old phone for free.

-Users are always finding interesting ways to use Alfred, and caregiving has been one such area.
-The team is proud to have noticed how useful the app has been for caregivers across the globe.
+Users are always finding interesting ways to implement AlfredCamera in their lives, and caregiving has been one such area.
+The team is proud that the app has been useful for caregivers across the globe.

 Here’s what users are saying.